yaminmhd/bowling-game-kata/README.md

 In the tenth frame a player who rolls a spare or strike is allowed to roll the extra balls to complete the frame.
 However no more than three balls can be rolled in tenth frame.

+---

+Starting requirements

+Write a class `Game` that has two methods

+* `roll(pins)` is called each time the player rolls a ball.
+The argument is the number of pins knocked down.
+* `calculateScore()` returns the total score for that game.

+Attempt this Kata using TDD